ljkrajewski/runpod_ai/MISC.md

 cat .ssh/runpod.pub
 ```
 3. Copy the public key generated above to https://github.com/settings/ssh/new.
 4. In your Runpod terminal, run the next block of commands replacing _Your Name_ and _<nolink>your.email.address<span>@example.com_ with your name and email address respectively.
+If desired, change the code branch from _dev_ to whichever branch you wish to work on.
 ```
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/runpod